HeathHowren/prnt.sc-Web-Scraper/README.md

 ## Code Samples

 The first part of this code uses [HtmlAgilityPack](https://html-agility-pack.net/) to spoof our application to appear as a web browser.
-It downloads the html data and parses it for the source file of the image.
+It then downloads the html data and parses it for the source file of the image.
 ```cs
 wc.Headers.Add("user-agent", "Mozilla/5.0 (Windows; Windows NT 5.1; rv:1.9.2.4) Gecko/20100611 Firefox/3.6.4");
 string html = wc.DownloadString(url);